Use restore local to inspect production data safely on your machine, and restore production only for deliberate incident recovery.

 This path uses:

-- the accessory’s current
+- the accessory’s current configured databases

-database_urlorsqlite_database_path - the accessory’s current
+- the accessory’s current paths

-backup_paths - the same restic repository the scheduled backups use
+- the same restic repository the scheduled backups use

 This is intentionally not a quiet operation. restore production is for real incident recovery.

-Prompts and Safety
+Prompts and safety

 The safety model is: